 It was in this moment that I realized not all students look forward to these extended breaks from school.
 While most kids (and teachers!) flee from school gleefully on the last day, many students like this one dread the break from school.
-They miss the structure of the school day; the stability of the classroom; the presence of friends; the free food in the cafeteria; and the love their teachers give them.
+They miss the structure of the school day, the stability of the classroom, the presence of friends, the food in the cafeteria, and the love their teachers give them.

 Although we cannot change our students’ home circumstances, there are ways teachers can help their students in the weeks leading up to and during the winter break.
 None of these ideas take a ton of time or money, but they may help ease the stress for some of your students.

 No matter what one’s circumstances are, everyone has the ability to serve others.
 And for most, the act of giving brings joy in return.
 How can your class serve together this holiday season?
-Could you collect Toys for Tots, hold a food drive for the homeless, or write thank-you letters to overseas veterans?
+Could you perform acts of kindness for one another or write thank-you letters to military members stationed overseas?
 One of the best ways to participate in the holidays is through service, and teachers can orchestrate these opportunities for all of their students.

 Once you identify students who are dreading the holiday, write down their names and make a point to check in with them over the break.
-Shoot a quick email to them sometime during the week letting them know that they are on your mind.
+Shoot a quick email sometime during the week to let them know that they are on your mind.
+Or better yet, go old school and mail them a beautiful holiday card.
 It does not have to be lengthy, just a personal message reminding them that they are important to you.
 The message that you care enough to connect with them during your time off will have more power than you know.

 Enjoy this season and all the festivities that come with it.
-Just keep in mind that you have many students who will not, and you, as their teacher, have a unique ability to meet them where they are in this time.
+Just keep in mind that many students may not.
+And you, as their teacher, have a special opportunity to let them know you care.

 How do you help students who may have the “Winter Break Blues?”
 Share in the comments below.